sempitrnal/whitewaterjunkie/README.md

-# Yewww!
-I am Bo 🤙🏽
+# Hello 👋 My name is Bo

-## Frontend Dev
+## Frontend Dev | Student

 <p style='color:#555; line-height:2.5rem'>
  4th year IT Student at Cebu Institute of Technology - University.
-I am currently in the process of learning Frontend Development and I am enjoying it frfr 😃👍 Aside from programming, I also like to do some recreational activities such as Freediving, Kickboxing, and Surfskating! 🤙🏽
+I am currently in the process of learning Frontend Development and I am enjoying it 😃👍 Aside from programming, I also like to do some recreational activities such as Freediving, Kickboxing, and Surfskating!
 </p>

-`<br> <br>
+- 🌍 Based in Cebu, Philippines
+- 🖥️ Loading...
+- ✉️ You may contact me at reynaldsampelo6@gmail.com
+- 🧠 I'm learning .NET Core + React for Capstone Project
+- 🤝 I'm open to collaborating on interesting projects

+## Socials

 <p>
 <a href='https://facebook.com/sampeloreynald'><img style='margin-right:.5rem' src='https://img.shields.io/badge/Bo-%20-%231877F2?style=social&logo=facebook'style="margin-right:1rem" /></a>